 Reaching patients in 160+ countries requires multi-language support, local regulatory compliance, and the ability to onboard sites quickly.
 Decentralized clinical trials tools remove the need for dedicated in-country infrastructure for each market.

-Manual data extraction averages 6.6% error rate across the industry.
-Castor Catalyst’s automated EHR ingestion delivers a 0% error rate by eliminating manual transcription entirely.
+Manual data extraction averages a 6.6% error rate across the industry.
+Castor Catalyst’s AI extraction layer turns uploaded site source documents (PDFs, EHR exports, and paper worksheets) into structured eCRF data with human review, delivering a post-QC error rate under 0.7%, versus a 6.6% manual chart-review baseline, with AI extraction reviewed and confirmed by your team.
 In small-N rare disease studies, this is the difference between reliable data and a compromised endpoint.

-Castor Catalyst combines AI-powered retrospective EHR extraction with prospective ePRO/EDC data capture on a single platform, enabling rare disease teams to build a comprehensive natural history baseline alongside an active interventional study.
+Castor Catalyst’s AI extraction layer turns uploaded site source documents (PDFs, EHR exports, and paper worksheets) into structured eCRF data with human review.
+For patient-mediated data, Catalyst supports Direct-to-Patient retrieval where the patient authorizes FHIR access.
+Combined with prospective ePRO/EDC data capture on the same platform, rare disease teams can build a complete natural history baseline alongside an active interventional study.
 This approach to real-world evidence generation requires no separate system or additional validation overhead.

 Castor Connect delivers eCOA solutions deployable as BYOD or on provisioned devices, with ClinRO for site-administered assessments.
-SMS and WhatsApp reminders via Twilio, offline mode with automatic sync, and 24/7 multilingual patient support in 15-20 languages drive up to 95%+ compliance.
-Rated #1 for user friendliness among ePRO providers (ISR 2023).
-All data captured securely in Castor Connect — 21 CFR Part 11 and HIPAA/GDPR compliant.
-The platform is available in 80+ languages.
+SMS and WhatsApp reminders via Twilio, offline mode with automatic sync, and 24/7 multilingual patient support in 15 to 20 languages drive up to 95%+ compliance in recent rare disease interventional trials, a best-case recent figure rather than a guarantee.
+All data captured securely in Castor Connect, 21 CFR Part 11 and HIPAA/GDPR compliant.
+The platform is available in 15-20 languages.

 eCOA data flows directly into the electronic data capture system, with no manual data transfer, no reconciliation delays between separate vendor platforms, and no integration tax.
 One source of truth from first patient in to database lock, with no second vendor relationship to manage.

-Dynamic, multimedia-supported eConsent for paediatric, caregiver, and adult rare disease populations.
-Supports guardian and legally authorised representative (LAR) consent, re-consent workflows for protocol amendments, and multi-country regulatory requirements.
+Dynamic, multimedia-supported eConsent for pediatric, caregiver, and adult rare disease populations.
+Supports guardian and legally authorized representative (LAR) consent, re-consent workflows for protocol amendments, and multi-country regulatory requirements.

 A unified EDC, ePRO, eConsent, and RWE platform designed for the precision, patient-centricity, and global reach that rare disease research demands.

 Yes.
 Castor is designed for the precision that small-N rare disease studies demand.
-The unified EDC and eCOA platform captures clinical, patient-reported, and caregiver-reported data in a single database, eliminating reconciliation errors.
-Castor Catalyst’s automated data ingestion delivers a 0% error rate versus a 6.6% industry average for manual extraction.
+The unified EDC and eCOA platform captures clinical, patient-reported, and caregiver-reported data in a single database, reducing reconciliation errors.
+Castor Catalyst delivers a post-QC error rate under 0.7%, versus a 6.6% manual chart-review baseline, with AI extraction reviewed and confirmed by your team.
 In a 40-patient rare disease study, data accuracy is not an operational preference.
 It is a scientific requirement.

 Yes.
-Castor supports 190+ validated instruments out of the box, including PROMIS, EORTC, and EQ-5D, with the flexibility to quickly configure paediatric and caregiver-reported assessments.
-Castor’s eConsent supports guardian and legally authorised representative consent workflows for paediatric and cognitively vulnerable populations.
+Castor supports 190+ validated instruments out of the box, including PROMIS, EORTC, and EQ-5D, with the flexibility to quickly configure pediatric and caregiver-reported assessments.
+Castor’s eConsent supports guardian and legally authorized representative consent workflows for pediatric and cognitively vulnerable populations.

-The Castor platform is available in 80+ languages and has been used in studies across 160+ countries.
-24/7 multilingual patient support is available in 15-20 languages, reducing site burden for tech issues throughout the study.
+The Castor platform is available in 15-20 languages and has been used in studies across 160+ countries.
+24/7 multilingual patient support is available in 15 to 20 languages, reducing site burden for tech issues throughout the study.
 Site onboarding, regulatory compliance, and data capture standards are all configured per-country within the same unified platform, without requiring country-specific software instances.
 The platform is validated for FDA 21 CFR Part 11, ICH E6(R2/R3), EU Annex 11, GDPR, and HIPAA.